📚 More on this topic: Qwen 3.5 9B Setup Guide · Ollama vs LM Studio · Ollama Troubleshooting · Best Models for Chat · VRAM Requirements

 Hardware Requirements by Model Size

-Model SizeRAM NeededExample ModelsWhat It Can Do
+Model SizeRAM/VRAM NeededExample ModelsWhat It Can Do

 Don’t have a GPU?
 That’s okay.
 Ollama works on CPU-only machines.
 Responses will be slower (maybe 3-6 words per second instead of 30+), but it absolutely works.
 Many people start this way.